Shakey's Pizza: Philippines

 The brand became a well-established franchise in the Philippines, where it began in 1975 under the ownership of the country's largest food conglomerate, San Miguel Corporation, primarily promoting their San Miguel draft beer.
-Beginning with a restaurant located in Makati Avenue, Makati, the restaurant expanded rapidly in Metro Manila, with most of its outlets offering live music.
+Beginning with a restaurant located on Makati Avenue in Makati, the restaurant expanded rapidly in Metro Manila, with most of its outlets offering live music.
 San Miguel had difficulty maintaining the consistency of the branches, and ultimately sold the franchise in 1987 to International Family Food Services, Inc. (IFFSI), a group led by the family of sports executive Leo Prieto.

-By 1997, it had evolved into mostly a fast-food franchise.
-In 2003, the company began "reengineering" the brand as a family-oriented casual dining brand.
+In 1997, it had evolved into mostly a fast-food franchise.
+The brand was reengineered as a family-oriented casual dining brand in 2003.
 In 2004, Shakey's partnered with Sports Vision for the launch of the Shakey's V-League, one of the pioneering volleyball leagues in the country.
+The Shakey's Super League was formally launched on August 16, 2022, at the Shakey's Pizza Aseana City outlet in Parañaque.
+This marks the return of Shakey's Pizza in Philippine volleyball since they served as the title sponsor for the Shakey's V-League (now Premier Volleyball League) from 2004 to 2017.

 As of early 2015, there were 153 Shakey's outlets in the Philippines, more than double the number remaining in the United States.